 Our international charters aim to establish frameworks that are globally comparable and locally contextualised.

-Athena SWAN Ireland is a cross-sector initiative that is nationally funded.
+Athena Swan Ireland is a cross-sector initiative that is nationally funded.
 The scheme launched in Ireland in 2015 at the request of the Higher Education Authority and with the support of the Department of Higher Education and Skills.
-Advance HE’s dedicated Athena SWAN Ireland staff support the development and delivery of Athena SWAN Ireland.
-All of Ireland’s universities and institutes of technology participate in the charter, and accreditation is linked to institutional eligibility for research funding as part of a national strategy to progress gender equality in higher education and research.
+Advance HE’s dedicated Athena Swan Ireland staff support the development and delivery of Athena Swan Ireland.
+All of Ireland’s universities and institutes of technology and several colleges participate in the charter, and accreditation is linked to institutional eligibility for research funding as part of a national strategy to progress gender equality in higher education and research.

 "96% of survey respondents indicated that the Athena SWAN Ireland pilot has helped to raise awareness of gender equality issues in Irish higher education."